davisan1001/LanguageSentenceCreator/README.md

 ### Executing program

+**_NOTE:_**  An OpenAPI developer account and API key is not required.
+Simply run the program with the `-p` flag to output the prompt only, then you can copy and paste it into your LLM of choice.
 - Once you have everything setup, simply run the python script with `python3 generateSentences.py`
+- Please view the help page with `python3 generateSentences.py -h` to view all available options.

 ## For the Developer